 Oh.
 My.
 Life.
 My product, the programme I created and have nurtured and grown through sweat, joy, tears and hard work for the past 9 years, endorsed by a celebrity.
 By a *Royal* celebrity, no less.
 As any brand will attest, it’s the stuff of PR Gold.
 My team’s WhatsApp had smoke coming out of our phones for a few hours as we happy-danced and shared across social media like crazy.

-“When one of the most famous mothers on the planet is using your postnatal core recovery programme… that’s the holy grail.”
+“When one of the most famous mothers on the planet is using our postpartum core recovery programme… that’s pretty darn cool.”

-I am thrilled beyond belief.
+I am thrilled, of course.
 We all know that celebrity endorsement sells.
-And when one of the most famous mothers on the planet is using your postnatal core recovery programme… that’s the holy grail.
+And when one of the most famous mothers on the planet is using your postpartum core recovery program… that’s the holy grail.
 The more women we can get our message out to, the more empowerment, confidence and strength we can spread.

 I have no idea who recommended MUTU to the Duchess.
 It could have been her trainer, or a friend, maybe it was Pippa or Meghan (*dreams*).
 I shall simply be grateful that they did.
 All we did was send a nice thank-you letter to Kensington Palace today.